 No, anybody with sight loss can request an assessment.
 You do not have to be registered as blind or partially sighted to access support from the OT Service.

 How do I make a referral?

-You can contact us by phone, letter or email using the details on the back of this leaflet.
+You can contact us by phone, letter or email.
 When you get in touch, you will be asked for general information about yourself and any difficulties you are having.

 What happens next?